ZupIT/beagle-docs/content/en/ios/getting-started.md

 **Topics covered**

-* Create an iOS project from scratch
+* Creating an iOS project from scratch
 * Adding Beagle to your project (works with existing projects)
 * Configuring Beagle
 * Other customizations